 In this article, we shall capture the importance of Economics NCERT books (Classes 9-12) for bank exam preparation.
+Economics is an important topic for the General Awareness section in the various Government exams.

 Every year, aspiring candidates are recruited by various banks for different posts depending upon the availability of bank vacancies.